-Configure systems to issue a log entry and alert when an account is added to or removed from a domain administrators' group, or when a new local administrator account is added on a system.
+Configure systems to issue a log entry and alert when an account is added to or removed from any group assigned administrative privileges.

 4.1.6 Ensure events that modify the system's network environment are collected (Scored)

 Record changes to network environment files or system calls.
 The below parameters monitor the sethostname (set the systems host name) or setdomainname (set the systems domainname) system calls, and write an audit event on system call exit.
 The other parameters monitor the /etc/issue and /etc/issue.net files (messages displayed prelogin), /etc/hosts (file containing host names and associated IP addresses), /etc/sysconfig/network file and /etc/sysconfig/network-scripts/ directory (containing network interface scripts and configurations).